limine-bootloader/limine/README.md

 Limine relies on [stb_image](https://github.com/nothings/stb/blob/dev/stb_image.h) for runtime GZIP decompression and image loading.

+Limine uses a patched version of libfdt (can be found in Linux's source tree) for manipulating FDTs.

 ## Discord server
 We have a [Discord server](https://discord.gg/QEeZMz4) if you need support, info, or you just want to hang out with us.